You will need:

 - Discover how stratigraphic excavation techniques are used to solve missing person cases

 - Look forward to employment opportunities in forensic anthropology and related fields

-- Optional module in skeletal anatomy – a complete introduction to working with bones
+- Take an optional module in skeletal anatomy – a complete introduction to working with bones

 Forensic Anthropology is the combination of physical anthropological knowledge, and the application of forensic methods and techniques.
 The discipline is used by the justice system to solve cases where a missing person or an unknown murder victim is involved.

 The MSc in Forensic Anthropology will provide you with the skills and knowledge required to pursue a career in the search for missing people, recovery of evidence and human remains from clandestine graves and identification of unknown corpses by osteological analysis.

 Information for international students